 Once a choice was made, we began by drilling the tip for the threaded end and for the through hole.
 We found the center of each end and center drilled them.
 We chucked the bit for the threaded end in the lathe.
 We placed the tailstock against the other end to keep the blank centered.
 We held the blank in one hand and advanced the tailstock with the other.
 We used the graduations on the tailstock to drill the hole 9/16”deep.

-Below – The threaded end is being drilled.
+Below – The end that eventually will be threaded is being drilled here.
 The bit size matches the the tap we plan to use.

 Next we drilled the through hole.
 Here we used ¼” bit, drilling from both ends of the blank.
 The tailstock was always used to maintain the center.